nicolasebeling/oamc/INSTALL.md

 ## Requirements

-If you want to use any Ansys-related features of this project, Ansys Workbench ([free for students](https://www.ansys.com/academic/students/ansys-student)) must be installed on your machine.
+If you want to use any Ansys-related features of this package, Ansys Workbench ([free for students](https://www.ansys.com/academic/students/ansys-student)) must be installed on your machine.
 This requires Microsoft Windows 10 or 11.

 ## Install from PyPI (recommended)